Senior Leadership Team

 I have been the headteacher at St Anne's since September 2011.
 I have been working in education since 1995 in a variety of roles, which I have thoroughly enjoyed.
 I have three children, two are now working as teachers in primary schools.
 Working in Education takes up a lot of time, but as a family we like to put aside time to visit the cinema and have family days out during the holidays.

 St Anne's is a lovely school to work in.
 Our Mission Statement, ' We work together, learn together, play together and care together in God's love for one another' influences everything we do at St Anne's.
 Our children are a credit to us and never cease to amaze us by rising to meet the challenges that they are presented with on a daily basis.

-During the last 6 Years we have seen major changes at St Annes.
-These include the building of a new nursery unit and four additional KS2 classrooms and break out space.
-Our numbers have also nealy doubled, as we are now 2FE from Reception to Year 5.
+During the last 8 Years we have seen major changes at St Anne's.
+These include the building of a new nursery unit and four additional KS2 classrooms and break out space, new playground space and a staff carpark.
+Our numbers have also doubled, as we are now 2FE from Reception to Year 6.

 In December 2015 we were inspected by Salford Diocese (section 48) and were awarded outstanding judgements in all areas; something we are all very proud of.
 We have also been awarded the Primary Science Quality Gold Mark and more recently, we were accredited with the Leading Parent Partnership Award- February 2017.

 Please keep in touch via our new website; watch as our school grows and share in some of the most memorable moments of our pupil's school lives!

 I have been lucky enough to work here at St Anne’s for the past four years, although I have been teaching in other Schools for nearly 18!!!

 I am not class based this Year, but love working with the Year 3 and Year 4 classes on a weekly basis , developing their Writing and Religion experiences; these children are a pleasure to work with and we have some fabulous discussions , which in turn inform our learning.